2025 Midyear Brickell Condo Market Report | The Truth Behind the Numbers

 The $3M to $6M Market: Gaining Momentum and Speed

 This segment has become one of the most compelling stories of 2025.
 Sales in the $3M to $6M range nearly doubled, and the average price per square foot climbed from just over $1,100 to nearly $1,290.
-Most notably, median days on market dropped sharply from 207 to just 26, signaling a shift from a period of limited activity to heightened momentum.
+At the same time, inventory has also increased, fueled partly by the offering of new construction condos giving buyers more options.
+Most notably, median days on market dropped sharply from 142 to just 86, signaling a shift from a period of limited activity to heightened momentum.
+Although properties sell fast, on average only 86% of the original listing price is achieved.
+Meaning that most sellers are listing at prices that are not in line with the market.

 This uptick is likely driven by a combination of new, thoughtfully designed inventory and end-users who had been waiting for the right moment to act.
 Buyers in this tier tend to be strategic, prioritizing long-term livability, architectural quality, and overall value.